ErikRospo/wombotPython/docs/using_mod/videoMaker/Second Way/explanation.md

 ```

-So, the first part, like the Python ones, is imports, and telling the os where to find the executable for this.
+So, the first part, like the Python ones, is imports, and telling the OS where to find the executable for this.
 ```js
 #!/home/erik/.nvm/versions/node/v18.7.0/bin/node
 const sequential = require("./sequential.js");